SO, WHAT IS THE PROCESS OF MAKING YOUR PROJECT A REALITY?

 We have broken the process down into 4 stages, from introduction to commencement of construction.
 The fee proposal that we provide will also be broken down into stages 2,3 & 4 and will only be issued after completion and/or submission of each stage.
 In the event that planning permission is refused stage 3 will not commence and will therefore will not have been paid for.

 INTRODUCTION & FEE PROPOSAL

 In the first instance, we will likely have an introduction call where we can discuss the type of project you want to undertake (i.e. an extension, conversion or new build).
-From there, we can arrange a suitable date to meet at the project address or build plot.
+From there, we can arrange a suitable date to meet at the project address or build plot (Note: initial consultations may be chargeable if a fee proposal can not be confirmed via a desktop study).
 We can again discuss the project and the site specific conditions can be observed in detail.
 Following this site visit, Ellisdon Architectural Associates will provide a tailored, and usually fixed, fee proposal to handle the process for you.
 Associated costs to the project, like planning or building regulation fees, will also be included so that you can budget for this along the way.
 At this stage, if you wish, we can discuss your budget in relation to the kind of project and features you want.

 EXISTING PLANS AND DETAILS

 If you are happy to proceed with our fee proposal issued at stage 1, we will need to obtain the existing information from the site.
 This will involve a full measured and photographic survey of the existing property to enable production of existing floor plans, site plans, elevations, sections and so on.
 Drains, sewers and inspection chambers will be identified and recorded at this stage.
 If the site is large or the project is for a new build dwelling we may need to provide a full topographical survey.
 These existing plans are a validation requirement for any planning application and also forms the template to allow Ellisdon Architectural Associates to provide the proposed designs for stage 3.